matefon/PicoS2-MicroPython/README.md

 - *Optional* Save original `keyboard.mpy`: `mpremote cp :lib/usb/device/keyboard.mpy original_keyboard.mpy` (you can revert by re-installing the library, see above)
 - Copy the patched `keyboard.mpy`: `mpremote cp keyboard.mpy :lib/usb/device/keyboard.mpy`
 - Reboot the Pico.
-- Test the extended function keys (remember to change some key definitions first then reboot the Pico): `pipx install hid-tools` then run `hid-recorder`
+- Test the extended function keys (remember to change some key definitions first then reboot the Pico): `pipx install hid-tools` then run `hid-recorder` and select `MicroPython Board in FS mode`

 Note: precompiled patched `keyboard.mpy` is available in the repo `lib` folder.